-2023 2022
+2024 2023

 £'000 £'000

-Bad debt write off 13 23
+Bad debt write off 17 13

-Special payment 7 -
+Special payment - 7

-20 23
+17 20

 South West College sought to recover the debt initially and subsequently on advice, has now written off these balances.
 Appropriate approval has been granted.
-The bad debt write off comprises 5 Student debts in 2022/23 of £2,600 each.
+The bad debt write off comprises 66 Student debts in 2023/24.
 South West College followed procedures as per the Credit Control and Debt Management Policy including the sending of invoices, statements and reminder letters, forwarding the debt to the Debt Collection Agency for recovery, and the sending of letters before legal action all without success.
-(66 student debts in 2021/22)
+(5 student debts in 2022/23)